maestrogerardo/bash-lib/README.md

 # bash-lib
-Small library providing some rudimentary features I need (from time to time) in one of my several bash scritps.
+Small library providing some rudimentary features I need (from time to time) in some of my several bash scritps.

 To use it, just _source_ it (e.g. via `. ./bash-lib/gad-lib.bash`).